allison-pham/eevi-side-quests/README.md

+# Eevi: Side Quest
+- npm start - starts the development server
+- npm run build - bundles the app into static files for production
+- npm test - starts the test runner
+- npm run eject - removes this tool and copies build dependencies, configuration files and scripts into the app directory.
+If you do this, you can’t go back!

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).